c4ctus5/editor-commands-remap/README.md

 You can manually install this plugin by downloading the latest release, and copy the file `manifest.json` and `main.js` under the folder `vaultFolder/.obsidian/plugins/editor-commands-remap`.

 # How to use ?
+This plugin does not set default hotkeys.
-Go to `Settings > Hotkeys` and search for `Editor Commands Remap` to map hotkeys.
+To set hotkeys, go to `Settings > Hotkeys` and search for `Editor Commands Remap`.
 ![settings image](./img/settings.png)

-These commands are only available when an editor is opened.
+## Hotkeys recommendations
+When moving the cursor, pressing `Shift` or `Ctrl+Shift` also select text.
+Thus, it is not recommended to use `Ctrl` or `Shift` as hotkey modifiers for moving the cursor.
+`Alt` is the recommended modifier.